lincore81/xeen-godot-addon/README.md

 - [x] I can change cell face materials and visibility at runtime.
 - [ ] I can generate a simple move graph for astar.
 - [ ] I can generate a dijkstra map with custom goals.
-- [ ] I can mark cell faces as passable for open doors and such

 ## Nice to Have
 ### Editing
 - [ ] I can vertically translate all 8 vertices of a cell to create sloped floors and ceilings and to adjust the height
-- [ ] Cells create additional geometry to fill any resulting gaps (like in Delvers editor)
 - [ ] Cells, faces and cell brushes can be extended to allow custom functionality, but have a common interface
 - [ ] I can create full 3D maps (multiple layers)
 - [ ] I can toggle a setting to render back-faces semi-transparently.